-For many years, most exercise enthusiasts believe that one of the most significant was of winning the battle against belly fat is by engaging in cardio.
-But one of the relatively recent discoveries which a lot of people still regard with disbelief is the burning of fat by lifting weights.
+For many years, most exercise enthusiasts have believed that one of the most significant ways of winning the battle against belly fat is by engaging in cardio.
+But one of the relatively recent discoveries many still regard with disbelief is the burning of fat by lifting weights.
 But does lifting weights burn fat?

-A weightlifting is a form of strength-training physical activity that burns fat and calories, thus toning and building muscles.
-Although this type of exercise focuses more on building muscles, you end up burning fat and losing weight as well.
+Weightlifting is a form of strength-training physical activity that burns fat and calories, thus toning and building muscles.
+Although this exercise focuses more on building muscles, you burn fat and lose weight.

-However, this form of activity does not come to mind readily whenever you start thinking of some of the most efficient ways of burning fat.
+However, this activity does not come to mind readily whenever you start thinking of some of the most efficient ways of burning fat.

 What does this imply?
 It merely means that your metabolism remains at a higher rev – even up to thirty hours after your weightlifting session – than it would have been after undertaking standard cardio workouts.